Root number bias for newforms: Introduction

 \subsection{Acknowledgements}

-I was inspired to revisit the question of root number biases after a series of individual discussions with Andrew Knightly, Anna Medvedovsky, and Andrew Sutherland.
+I was inspired to revisit the question of root number biases during a visit to MIT in Spring 2022 after a series of individual discussions with Andrew Knightly, Anna Medvedovsky, and Andrew Sutherland.
 I also thank them for subsequent comments.
-This research was partially supported by grants from the Simons Foundation (Collaboration Grant 512927) and the Japan Society for the Promotion of Science (Invitational Fellowship L22540).
-This work was carried out during visits to MIT and Osaka Metropolitan University, and I thank them for their hospitality.
+I am grateful to the referee for a careful reading, and thoughtful comments and corrections.